kenderd/datlips_art_engine/README.md

 No edits necessary to use this util.

 ## rarityFromMetadata
 This utility counts all traits and calculates their occurence percentages, calculates scores based on each NFT's traits, ranks each NFT by their score, and determines their named rarity (Common, Uncommon, Rare, Epic, Legendary, Mythic).
-It also enables the ability to add any or all of this information to the metadata itself!
+It also enables the ability to add any or all of this information to the metadata itself as it's own element or as an attribute!

 **NOTE**: This utility replaces the old 'rarity.js' script. 'yarn rarity' will now call this utility.
 <br/>